 CPQ has received a grant from the prestigious Léonie Sonning Music Fund, the big Jacob Gade scholarship in 2013 and the same year CPQ was chosen for the Young Elite program by the Danish government.
-The quartet has performed widely around Denmark, in Norway, Italy, Czech Republic, Germany and China including Tivoli Festival, Copenhagen Summer Festival, Bergen Festival, Umanitaria fest, Golden Days Copenhagen, Klang festival, Bornholm Chamber music festival or South Bohemian Chamber music Festival.
+The quartet has performed widely around Denmark, in Norway, Italy, Czech Republic, Germany and China including Tivoli Festival, Copenhagen Summer Festival, Bergen Festival, Umanitaria Festilval, Golden Days Copenhagen, Klang festival, Bornholm Chamber Music Festival and South Bohemian Chamber Music Festival.

 CPQ released its debut CD from Dacapo Records in 2015, featuring piano quartets by Friedrich Kuhlau, and in the beginning of 2019 the next CD with Friderich Kuhlau and Otto Malling quartets will be following.